The full name of Yad La-Shiryon is The Armored Corps Memorial Site and Museum at Latrun. And it is one of the most diverse tank museums in the world.

 Child (5 – 15): 20 NIS

-Family (2 Parents + minimum three kids age 5 -15): 100 NIS
+Family (2 Parents + minimum three kids aged 5 -15): 100 NIS

-Note: opening hours, ticket prices, and discounts were updated in September 2021.
+Note: opening hours, ticket prices, and discounts were updated in May 2022.
 In any case, recheck them at the official site before visiting.

-Discounts And Coupons
+Discounts and Coupons

 Introduction